 We will probably find better ways to define all this, and we are open to input and feedback about this and anything else any time.

 The reason for and the Festival of Life and Death…

 The Festival of Life and Death is being organized by Alan Chapman, with considerable help and inspiration from many other much more clever and brilliant people.
 The Festival of Life and Death event name was suggested by Jed Spittle, a friend and founding director of the Haymarket Theatre consortium.
 I’m grateful also to Michael for suggesting the term ‘open source’ in describing the free use of the Festival of Life and Death concept and branding.

 Alan Chapman was born in London in 1957 and after a career in business he founded the work/life education website Businessballs.com, which remains important in his work.
 Alan lost his partner Liane Ashberry to suicide in April 2015, and afterwards experienced further life-changing traumas and stresses.
-This caused two years of suicidal depression/anxiety, and deep personal growth and work, including conceiving the Festival of Life and Death.
+This caused ongoing suicidal depression/anxiety, and deep personal growth and work, including conceiving the Festival of Life and Death.

 The Festival of Life and Death grew from the urge to find meaning, good, and purpose from deep personal loss and trauma.

 Many other people experience similar urges and produce extraordinary legacies and help for others, borne from loss, personal struggles, bereavement, and disasters, etc. Many such people, including Liane Ashberry, continue to inspire the Festival of Life and Death.

 Alan has lived/worked at Feelgood Farm in Anstey, near Leicester UK since 1991.
 Alan is not an academic.
 His main skills are communicating, creating and enabling.
 Alan’s passions and his work, music, hugging, writing, reading, the love of friends and family, running, eating/drinking clean natural things, and mindfulness.